 Peloton bike and tonal gym are both excellent tools that not only provide a good home workout but also offer smart technology that makes the workouts more effective.

 This article will help you understand some of the differences (and similarities) between them based on your fitness goals, personal preferences, occupation, and level of experience.

-The difference between tonal gym and peloton is the tonal collects the data during each workout via AI technology that helps to personalize your training.
+The difference between tonal gym and peloton is that Tonal collects the data during each workout via AI technology that helps to personalize your training.

-It’s like having a personal trainer that helps you decide which weight should you choose, correct your form or even spot on the last couple reps.
+It’s like having a personal trainer that helps you decide which weight should you choose, correct your form, or even spot on the last couple of reps.